 To make this guide on clever uses for soap accessible to all I’ve transcribed it below.
 What will you learn?!

-Wrap a bar of soap in a cloth and stick your pins on top.
-The soap will lubricate the pins for easier insertion.
+To make a pincushion, simply wrap a bar of soap in a cloth and stick your pins on top.
+As well as corraling your pins, the soap will also lubricate the pins for easier insertion.

 Continuing on the sewing theme, did you know you can mark a hemline on cloth with a sliver of soap?
 Yes, and even better, it’s much easier to wash off than chalk.